-The Cal Turner, Jr. Center for Church Leadership and Thriving Rural Communities, located across the street from Criswell Hall in what was formerly known as the Owens House, is the home of the CCL program, housing church relations, religious life, and Martin Serves.
-The campus minister and the religion faculty also have offices there.
+The Turner Center at Martin Methodist College is located across the street from Criswell Hall in what was formerly known as the Owens House.
+The Turner Center is the home of the Turner Center, Church Relations, and Spiritual Life.
+The college chaplain and religion faculty also have offices there.